scottsweb/watz/readme.md

 ## About

 watz is a WiFi smart meter / pulse counter.
 It mounts to the LED on your electricity meter and measures the number of pulses in a given time period.
-This is used to generate realtime power information.
+This is used to generate real time power information.
 This data is periodically pushed to the Particle cloud and can be subscribed to via [server-sent](https://docs.particle.io/reference/firmware/core/#particle-publish-) events.

 The two events are: